 If you purchase investment properties in more than one market, it protects your money in the event that one market struggles, the other can keep things afloat.

 Have Plenty of Available CashTo build your portfolio, you need to have plenty of easily accessible cash to take advantage of opportunities fast.
 There are a few different ways to ensure you have the cash you need on hand.

-Refinance or sell an existing property
+- Refinance or sell an existing property

-Partner with other investors
+- Partner with other investors

-Do a 1031 Exchange when you sell an investment property
+- Do a 1031 Exchange when you sell an investment property

 Know Your Investment GoalsIt’s hard to achieve goals when you don’t fully understand what it is you hope to achieve.
 Before you begin looking for investment properties, ask yourself the following questions.

-Do I want to invest in different markets or stay local?
+- Do I want to invest in different markets or stay local?

-Do I want to focus on the value of my portfolio?
+- Do I want to focus on the value of my portfolio?

-How many properties do I need to buy in order to reap a profit that exceeds my expenses?
+- How many properties do I need to buy in order to reap a profit that exceeds my expenses?

-What do I hope to achieve?
+- What do I hope to achieve?
 Higher monthly cash flow, more stability, or a combination of both?